2021 Fan N'ation Pizza Challenge

 - Round 3 – Championship

-- The final four will be narrowed down to the final two pizzas, judged for TASTE in a blind taste-test by our esteemed KDKA Pizza Club – Rich Walsh, Ken Rice, and Ray Petelin.
-One Winner will be chosen and announced on our June 26 show.
+- The final four will be narrowed down to the final two pizzas, judged for TASTE (crust, cheese, sauce, overall impressions) in a blind taste-test by our esteemed KDKA Pizza Club – Rich Walsh, Ken Rice, and Ray Petelin.
+One Winner will be chosen by the overall scores (crust, cheese, sauce, overall impressions) and announced on our June 26 show.

 - Rounds 1 & 2

 With this many great contenders, it’s gonna be a toss-up!
-Will your favorite make the cut?MORE NEWS: Vice President Kamala Harris Expected To Focus On Child Tax Credit And Infrastructure During Visit To Pittsburgh
+Will your favorite make the cut?MORE NEWS: Steelers Will Not Hold Training Camp At Saint Vincent College This Year

 Check out the mouth-watering mayhem each Saturday at 7:30 PM on KDKA / KDKA.COM / CBSN Pittsburgh App or 11 PM on Pittsburgh’s CW.